codeuk/GitCheck/README.md

 # Credits
 **Thanks for using Gitcheck!**

-**I am giving permission to modify this file ad distribute it! as long as you leave my credits in :D** 🤠
+**I am giving permission to modify this file and distribute it! as long as you leave my credits in :D** 🤠